cosmos72/stmx/README.md

 under high contention.

-Extending the use of hardware transaction to the actual memory reads and writes is expected to give much higher performance improvements... it's easy to demonstrate (see SB-TRANSACTION below and its benchmark results in [doc/benchmark.md](doc/benchmark.md)), but providing compatibility between hardware and software transactions while retaining performance is difficult.
+Extending the use of hardware transaction to the actual memory reads and writes is expected to give much higher performance improvements (see SB-TRANSACTION below), but providing compatibility between hardware and software transactions while retaining performance is difficult.

-The implementation is based on [SB-TRANSACTION](sb-transaction), a library packaged with STMX that implements hardware-only memory transactions on such CPUs.
-SB-TRANSACTION can also be used as a standalone library and in such case the performance is **much** higher, as it avoids the overhead and the software compatibility requirements of STMX.
+The implementation is based on [SB-TRANSACTION](sb-transaction), a library packaged with STMX that provides hardware-only memory transactions on CPUs from the list above.
+SB-TRANSACTION can also be used as a standalone library.
+In such case the performance is **much** higher than STMX and even higher than hand-optimized compare-and-swap fine grained locking code (see benchmark results in [doc/benchmark.md](doc/benchmark.md)).
+The reason is that it avoids the overhead and the software compatibility requirements of STMX, providing only the raw features - and the limitations - of the underlying CPU.
 At the moment, SB-TRANSACTION only works on SBCL running in native 64-bit mode on a CPU with hardware transaction support (see the list above).

 General documentation